 PATIENTS ENTITLED TO A FLU VACCINE IN PRIMARY CARE

 Under 65's who are at risk

-Patients 50 - 64 years - Welsh Government for 2020 have extended the NHS flu vaccination program to offer individuals aged between 50 and 64 years, following prioritisation of other eligible groups and subject to vaccine supply.
+Patients 50 - 64 years - Welsh Government for 2021 have extended the NHS flu vaccination program to offer individuals aged between 50 and 64 years again for this years campaign.

-Children aged two and three years on 31 August 2020 will continue to be vaccinated through general practice please contact the practice from the end of August to arrange an appointment.
+Children aged two and three years on 31 August 2021 will continue to be vaccinated through general practice please contact the practice from the end of August to arrange an appointment.

 Children in school reception class and in all primary school years 1 to 6 (ages 4 to 11 years) are to be offered the vaccine in school via the heath board school nursing service.

 Children in secondary school years 7 to 11 are to be offered the vaccine in school via the heath board school nursing service.

 Children aged four years on 31 August 2021 who do not attend school will be offered the vaccine on request or opportunistically by primary care.
 It is expected that this will apply to very few children as the majority will attend school from four years of age.

 Click on the link below which will take you to the Public Health Wales website for further information on flu